bondy-io/bondy_docs/docs/reference/configuration/security.md

 internal representation of the password object to accommodate new protocols, features or bug fixes.
-Normally some of this changes can be done without user input, but when these changes include a re-calculation of the salted hash they can only happend during authentication or when the user changes the password.
+Normally some of this changes can be done without user input, but when these changes include a re-calculation of the salted hash they can only happened during authentication or when the user changes the password.

 If this option is set to `on`, then Bondy will try to upgrade the password